-- 1.1 Provide individual representation and/or systemic advocacy to ensure that children and adults with disabilities can get access to critically needed assistive technology in a variety of settings, including at school, home, work, and in the community. - 1.2 Participate in the Parsons v.
-Acadia Healthcare Company, Inc., Sierra Tucson LLC, and Sierra Tucson, Inc. lawsuit challenging the failure to ensure effective communication by not providing necessary assistive technology, among other things, at an inpatient and residential behavioral health treatment program.
+1.1 Provide individual representation and/or systemic advocacy to ensure that children and adults with disabilities can get access to critically needed assistive technology in a variety of settings, including at school, home, work, and in the community.

-Protection and Advocacy for Beneficiaries of Social Security - PABSS
+Protection and Advocacy for Beneficiaries of Social Security - PABSS beneficiaries and Supplemental Security Income (SSI) recipients who are experiencing barriers to employment.

 Protection and Advocacy for Beneficiaries of Social Security (PABSS) services are authorized under the Ticket to Work and Work Incentives Improvement Act of 1999.
-DRAZ's PABSS program provides information and referral, education, and in-person and virtual training, technical assistance, and individual representation to Social Security Disability Insurance (SSDI) beneficiaries and Supplemental Security Income (SSI) recipients who are experiencing barriers to employment.
+DRAZ's PABSS program provides information and referral, education, and in-person and virtual training, technical assistance, and individual representation to Social Security Disability Insurance (SSDI)